-2016 will go down in history as the year that claimed more male pop stars than any other in living memory.
-And it ain’t quite over yet.
+2016 will go down in history as the year that claimed more celebrities than any other in living memory.

 Having been flown to London by Gay Times (I was living in Holland at the time) to review Dead Or Alive at GAY one Saturday night in April 2003, I bumped into Pete Burns backstage and told him how he’s top of my interviewee list, especially as he was the first pop star that I ever exchanged letters with way back in 1984.
 What did he do?
 He scribbled down his phone number in full view of all the acolytes and guestlist junkies and he told me to call him.
 He gave me two hours of the most hilarious and entertaining anecdotes.